Cecilia Alvear: Awards

 In 1988 Cecilia Alvear was one of twelve American journalists chosen for the prestigious Nieman Fellowship at Harvard University where she spent the academic year 1988–89.
 Alvear was the first Latina to receive the award.

 Personal

 Born in the Galapagos Islands of Ecuador, Cecilia Alvear immigrated to the United States in the 1960s and became a U.S. citizen in 1984.
-She frequently returned to the Galapagos, where she was helping to upgrade the public elementary school first started by her late father, the former military governor of the islands.
+She frequently returned to the Galápagos, where she was helping to upgrade the public elementary school first started by her late father, the former military governor of the islands.

 Death

-Alvear died of breast cancer on April 21, 2017 at the age of 77.
+Alvear died of breast cancer on April 21, 2017, at the age of 77.